matpl2/DEND_CAPSTONE/README.md

 airlines.json

 The first dataset is a short list that translates IATA air line code to the user friendly name.

 airports.csv

 The second dataset consists list of airports in the USA and allows to translate IATA airport code to the user friendly name.
 It also consist geolocation data of the airport such as longitude, latitude, state, and city.

 flights example.csv
+This dataset includes data about flights.
+A lot of details is provided for each domestic flight in the USA.

+## Project scope

+## Architecture